mil2041/SanityR/README.md

 where:

 - $d$ is the distance between cells $c$ and $c'$
 - $\delta_{gc}$ is the log fold-change of activity for gene $g$ in cell
   $c$ computed by `Sanity`.
 - $\eta_g = \epsilon_{gc} + \epsilon_{gc'}$ is the sum of posterior
   variances of $\delta_{gc}$.
 - $\Delta_g$ is the “true” distance along the dimension of gene $g$.
 - $\alpha$ is a hyperparameter that controls the correlation between cells (0 = fully correlated, 2 = fully independent).

-- Based on the posterior distributions estimated by `Sanity()`.
+The function requires `Sanity()` to have been run before to estimate

-- Returns a `dist` object suitable for clustering or embedding.
+$\delta_{gc}$ and returns a `dist` object suitable for clustering or embedding.

 ------------------------------------------------------------------------

 ### Simulation Functions

-Provides two functions to generate synthetic datasets for benchmarking as those were used in the original paper:
+Provides two functions to generate synthetic datasets for benchmarking using the generative processe described in the original paper:

 - `simulate_independent_cells()`: Simulates cells with independent gene expression profiles.
-- `simulate_branched_random_walk()`: Simulates cells with tree
+- `simulate_branched_random_walk()`: Simulates cells with
-  pseudo-temporal trajectories.
+  pseudo-temporal trajectories forming a tree.

 ``` r
 sce_indep <- simulate_independent_cells(N_cell = 100, N_gene = 50)
 sce_branch <- simulate_branched_random_walk(N_path = 20, length_path = 5, N_gene = 50)
 ```

-These datasets follow the structure of `SingleCellExperiment` and are ready for benchmarking.
+Both functions return a `SingleCellExperiment` object.

 ------------------------------------------------------------------------